rajashekarv95/DLSP-2021-Project/README.md

 ## Generate image IDs to get labels for
 Run the below code to get file names of the images we need to request new labels for.
 For this, the following steps have to followed.
 ### Get image representations
 Run the below command to get image representations for both labelled and unlabeled dataset.
+Provide the necessary output path to the parameter ```out-path```.
 ```
 python get_img_representations.py \
 --checkpoint-path $SCRATCH/checkpoints/model_transfer_barlow_best.pth.tar \